MSc Medical Education / Overview

 - Entry requirements

-Applicants should be a qualified doctor and possess a degree or equivalent qualification in a biological/medical discipline, or in a related field of study, from a recognised University.
+Applicants should be a qualified doctor or dentist and possess a degree or equivalent qualification in a biological/medical discipline, or in a related field of study, from a recognised University.
 You must have a strong interest in medical education and be actively involved in teaching medical students and/or trainees.

 Applicants must select the PGCert, PGDip or MSc when applying.
 Should you subsequently wish to transfer from PGCert to PGDip, or from PGDip to MSc, once you have started the programme, this can be accommodated, subject to satisfactory academic progress.